dbus2/zbus/README.md

 # Portability

-All crates are currently Unix-only and will fail to build on non-unix.
+All crates are currently Unix-only with Linux as the main (and tested) target and will fail to build on non-unix.
 This is hopefully a temporary limitation.
 Moreover, integration tests of zbus crate currently require a session bus running on the build host.

 # License